andreasspindler/Libpreempt/README.md

 If it will one day, the `realtime_thread` class in *Libpreempt* will probably become superfluous.
 The changes required in the application should be manageable, especially since we can test them beforehand using `pudding.sh`.

+## Pudding

+Pudding is the driver for the unit tests and implemented in a single script.
+It compiles a matrix of executables for each single test, runs them and summarizes results.

+More specifically, this is how the `pudding.sh` script works.
+It assumes that each *.cpp*-file in *tests/* is a separate test.
+It then spans these tests over several language standards, optimization levels and CPU microarchitectures and in this way generates many executable files.

+The script can execute these files repeatedly while counting successful runs.
+Essentially this means all `assert()`s hold true, neither `std::abort()` nor `std::terminate()` was called and the process returns 0 (`EXIT_SUCCESS`).

+As soon as something changes with the hardware, OS, compiler, libraries etc. the hard-won tests can be rebuild and trust can be regained again.

+Pudding works nicely on top of **Docker images** and **Yocto Linux Bitbake recipes**, with Docker or Yocto providing the system basis and Pudding the basis for the programming techniques used in the actual application.

 # EXAMPLES